 - A standardised way to demonstrate technical competence

 - Ownership of certificates with easy access to proof of competence

 - Less time away from home during field breaks at the ECITB’s network of UK test centres

 For employees who move to another Connected Competence company, additional benefits include:

-- Simple transfer of competence between organisations
+- Simple proof of competence in transferable engineering skills between organisations

 - Continued competence and development cycle instead of starting again.

 For more information on Connected Competence see the FAQs available here.